Shamilkv34/book/nostarch/chapter03.md

 single line, you’ll need to include `//` on each line, like this:

 ```
-// So we’re doing something complicated here, long enough that we need
+// So we're doing something complicated here, long enough that we need
 // multiple lines of comments to do it!
 Whew!
 Hopefully, this comment will
-// explain what’s going on.
+// explain what's going on.
 ```

 Comments can also be placed at the end of lines containing code: